microsoft/vscode-docs/docs/cpp/config-mingw.md

 You should see output that states which versions of GCC, g++ and GDB you have installed.
 If this is not the case:

-1. Make sure your PATH variable entry matches the MinGW-w64 binary location where the toochain was installed.
+1. Make sure your PATH variable entry matches the MinGW-w64 binary location where the toolchain was installed.
 If the compilers do not exist at that PATH entry, make sure you followed the previous instructions.
 2. If `gcc` has the correct output but not `gdb`, then you need to install the packages you are missing from the MinGW-w64 toolset.
    - If on compilation you are getting the "The value of miDebuggerPath is invalid." message, one cause can be you are missing the `mingw-w64-gdb` package.